 Liquidation – Our Minimum Fees AED 10,000

-What is the role of a Company liquidator?
+What is the Role of a Company Liquidator in UAE?

-The following is a list of the roles that the liquidator should fulfil.
+The following is a list of the roles that the liquidator should fulfill.
 They are as follows:

 - Evaluate the company's assets and liabilities.
 He shall be held accountable for any claims evaluations.
 He will also be in charge of distributing the remaining earnings from the sale of the company's assets.